minkaotic/front-end-notes/MVC-and-Razor.md

     }
 }
 ```
-- By default, this will make MVC look in the `~/Views/ComicBook/` and `~/Views/Shared/` directories for a template file called `Detail`.
+- :grey_exclamation: By default, this will make MVC look in the `~/Views/ComicBook/` and `~/Views/Shared/` directories for a template file called `Detail`.
 - By convention, all views are kept in the `Views` folder.
 - It is however possible to explicitely request a view that doesn't follow these conventions from the controller action method.